 - Describe how suicide risks are elevated for both prescription and illicit opioid misuse.

 - Define psychological and social risk factors commonly experienced by OUD patients.

 - Discuss how opioids have the highest lethality among suicide poisonings and apply personalized suicide prevention planning approaches to enhance care and reduce premature death.

 The American Psychiatric Association (APA) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The American Psychiatric Association designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credit™.
+The American Psychiatric Association designates this enduring material for a maximum of 1.0 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.